Dosage Form: capsule

 |Half-Life||16.33 hr (± 4.53 sd)|

 Excretion of doxycycline by the kidney is about 40%/72 hours in individuals with normal function (creatinine clearance about 75 mL/min).
-This percentage excretion may fall as low as 1 to 5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
-Studies have shown no significant difference in serum half-life of doxycycline (range 18 to 22 hours) in individuals with normal and severely impaired renal function.
-Hemodialysis does not alter serum half-life.
+This percentage excretion may fall as low as 1-5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min).
+Studies have shown no significant difference in serum half-life of doxycycline (range 18-22 hours) in individuals with normal and severely impaired renal function.

 Doxycycline inhibits bacterial protein synthesis by binding to the 30S ribosomal subunit.
 Doxycycline has bacteriostatic activity against a broad range of Gram-positive and Gram-negative bacteria.
 Cross resistance with other tetracyclines is common.
 Doxycycline has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section of the package insert for Doxycycline Monohydrate.